CALIPSO: A Differentiable Solver for Trajectory Optimization with Conic and Complementarity Constraints: Results

 \subsection{Contact-implicit trajectory optimization}

-CALIPSO is utilized to optimize contact-implicit trajectory-optimization problems.
+CALIPSO is utilized to optimize contact-implicit trajectory optimization problems, see the Appendix for additional details.
 The contact dynamics \cite{posa2014direct} are directly transcribed without modification.
-Comparisons are performed with Ipopt using the default MUMPS linear-system solver, and results are summarized in Table \ref{contact_implicit_trajopt_comparison}.
+Comparisons are performed with Ipopt using the default MUMPS linear-system solver.